What Are Prepaid Costs When Buying a Home, And How Do You Calculate Them?

 When you buy a house, the amount of property taxes you’ll owe at closing will be calculated based on the time of the year that you close and will be prepaid into the escrow account established by your lender or servicer.

 This results in two scenarios.
-For the purposes of this example, we’ll assume that property taxes were due at the beginning of the year.
+For this example, we’ll assume that property taxes were due at the beginning of the year.

 Scenario 1: Property taxes for the previous year